 On the spring equinox, for example, the light pattern looks like a snake.
 Mayans called this day “the return of the Sun serpent.”
 See more photos of this incredible pyramid at the Chichen Itza Web site.

-In today’s Chaco Canyon, New Mexico, Anasazi Indians, who were expert sky watchers, carved spiral designs into rock to track the seasons and record the passage of time.
+In today’s Chaco Canyon, New Mexico, the Ancestral Puebloan people, who were expert sky watchers, carved spiral designs into rock to track the seasons and record the passage of time.